ERITREA – The Trip

 Transportation.

 The site of Asmera was first settled in 800 BC.
-The city was then founded in the 12th century AD after four separate villages unified to live together peacefully after long periods of conflict.
-Under Italian rule the city of Asmara was made capital of Eritrea.
+The city was then founded in the 12th century AD after four separate villages were unified to live together peacefully after long periods of conflict.
+Under Italian rule, the city of Asmara was made the capital of Eritrea.

 Italian Asmara.
 Asmara, a small village in the nineteenth century, started to grow quickly when it was occupied by Italy in 1889 and made the capital city of Italian Eritrea in 1897.
 In the early 20th century, the Eritrean Railway was built to the coast, passing through the town of Ghinda,